Luis Robert Player Props: White Sox vs. Cubs

 Luis Robert At The Plate

-- Robert leads Chicago with 102 hits and a team-best slugging percentage of .558.
+- Robert has 103 hits to go with a slugging percentage of .559, both of which are best among Chicago hitters this season.

-- Among qualifying hitters, he ranks 44th in batting average, while his on-base percentage ranks 87th and he is seventh in slugging.
+- Among qualified batters in MLB play, his batting average ranks 47th, his on-base percentage ranks 85th, and he is seventh in the league in slugging.

-- In 36 games this year (36.7%), Robert has picked up an RBI, and in 14 of those games (14.3%) he had two or more.
+- Robert has picked up a hit in 67 of 99 games this season, with multiple hits 27 times.

+- Robert has had an RBI in 36 games this year (36.4%), including 14 multi-RBI outings (14.1%).
 He has also driven in three or more of his team's runs in five contests.

-- He has scored in 48 games this season, with multiple runs 16 times.
+- He has scored in 49 of 99 games this year, and more than once 16 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.